scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ## Obtaining debug output from the compiler

-There are many compiler options that provide verbose debug output when compiling a file.
-You can find the full list in [ScalaSettings.scala] file.
-A particularly useful one is `-Xprint:<phase-name>` or `-Xprint:all`.
-It prints trees after a given phase or after all phases.
-As described in the [compiler lifecycle][3] each phase transforms the trees and types that represent your code in a certain way.
-This flag allows you to see exactly how.
+As explained in [navigation], we can debug the code being generated as it is transformed through the compiler.
+As well as plain tree output, there are many compiler options that add extra debug information to trees when compiling a file; you can find the full list in [ScalaSettings].

 ## Stopping the compiler early
 Sometimes you may want to stop the compiler after a certain phase, for example to prevent